 Laurie Baymarrwangga passed away in August 2014 at the age of 98.

-Find "Big Boss: The Last Leader of the Crocodile Islands" on DVD, BluRay or on streaming services
+Find "Big Boss: The Last Leader of the Crocodile Islands" on DVD or BluRay

 Explore more Aboriginal movies